mrollinswaterman/dungeon_text/README.md

 **UPDATE AS OF 12/1/2024: Pardon my Dust!**
 The project is currently not in a stable, playable state.
 I've been focusing all my energies on testing and building the GUI implementation, and as such neither src nor stable are currently working.
-I hope to soon fix stable so that it a playable version of the game (albiet on the old Command-Line interface), but right now, following the below commands will not do you any good.
+I hope to soon fix stable so that it a playable version of the game (albeit on the old Command-Line interface), but right now, following the below instructions will not do you any good.

 ~~You're welcome to download the game files and check it out, although I feel obligated to warn you its nowhere near finished.
 The "playable" version of the game is